 Many travelers avoid Zagreb or consider it a pit-stop on their way to Croatia’s beaches.
-Unfortunately, I was guilty of this as well – my primary motive for visiting was to catch a cheap flight to Dubrovnik.
+I have to admit I was guilty of this as well – my primary motive for visiting was to catch a cheap flight to Dubrovnik.

 Like the rest of Croatia, Zagreb has experienced an influx of tourism.
 To keep up with tourists visiting Zagreb, the city has undergone a series of changes while maintaining its old-world charm.
 The New York Times recently featured Zagreb in their travel section, reaffirming the city’s role as an up-and-coming tourist destination!

 While Zagreb can’t compare to the natural beauty of the Adriatic Coast, I preferred Zagreb to super touristy Dubrovnik.
 I really wish I had spent more time in Zagreb and would love to go back!
 If you find yourself in Zagreb with limited time, I recommend the following to make the most of your stay without feeling rushed:

 Take a Specialized Tour

 The fun time I had visiting Zagreb was all thanks to Hello Zagreb.
 Hello Zagreb’s tours emphasize experiencing Zagreb like a local, and the agency currently ranks second on the city’s TripAdvisor page!

 Hello Zagreb offers eight unique Zagreb city tour options.
 All tours are color-coded based on the tour’s focus.
 For example, the Red Tour is the Zagreb Socialism Tour, and the Green Tour is the Zagreb Hiking Tour.
 If you are short on time, or just want a brief overview of the city before exploring on your own, I suggest the Blue Tour.
 The Blue Tour provides an intro to Zagreb, showing you all the classic sights on foot.